david-macmahon/disk_hammer/README.md

   2. Determine the endurance of flash devices by writing to them until death.

+# Building and installing

+Building `disk_hammer` can be done by simply running `make`.

+Installing `disk_hammer` can be done by running:

+    make install

+The default install directory is `/usr/local/bin` so root privileges are likely required to perform this step.
+Installing to another location can be accomplished by running:

+    make install prefix=/some/path

+which will install `disk_hammer` to `/some/path/bin`.

+Alternatively:

+    make install bindir=/some/path

+will install `disk_hammer` to `/some/path`.

 # Theory of operation

 The program works by: